heartsparkdollarsign/heartsparkdollarsign/README.md

-# watch the world stand still as the years go by .

 <p>hi, im laika. im a queer plural system with enough disorders to get called a faker on tiktok.<br />
 i can be pretty blunt, i have autism and possibly npd. be patient with me.<br />
 nonsharing tenko chabashira selfshipper and number one trans girl kaito propagandist<br />